Sarson ka Sag – Recipe for Sarson ka Saag

 Is saag good for pregnancy?

 Sarson ka Saag is completely safe to consume throughout pregnancy.
-In fact, mustard greens are high in minerals and iron, which helps to maintain a healthy hemoglobin level.
+Mustard greens are high in minerals and iron, which helps to maintain a healthy hemoglobin level.
 But I would still recommend that you first check with your doctor.

 You might also want to try: